Soccer-PSG under investigation over alleged undeclared labour

 "Following a complaint received on Dec.
 13, 2022, an investigation was opened on Jan.
 16, 2023 on the grounds of undeclared work," the office told Reuters.

-The complaint was launched by Tunisian national Hicham Bouajila, who claims he worked for the club's president Nasser al Khelaifi as an advisor, his lawyer, Bertrand Repolt, told Reuters.
+The complaint was launched by Tunisian national Hicham Bouajila, who said he worked for the club's president Nasser al Khelaifi as an advisor, his lawyer, Bertrand Repolt, told Reuters.

+Bouajila alleges he was only paid sporadically through a Doha-based tennis academy.

 "He was never employed by PSG," the Ligue 1 club were quoted as saying by French sports daily L'Equipe.